JorrinKievit/tmdb-js/.changeset/sharp-files-sort.md

 Result: "original_title" is now an optional field so anywhere you use the combined credits type, or made a call to people get combined credits you will now need to confirm original_title is not undefined before working with it.
 Combined credits now can return addtional optional fields.
 This change applies to both the cast and crew credits for the people endpoint.
-TvGetDetailsBaseResponse now returns an addtional "adult" field that has a boolean value.
+TvGetDetailsBaseResponse now returns an addtional "adult" field that has a boolean value, so any function or location that requires this type now needs to have the adult field passed in as well